 Some advice on antennas for ADS-B reception

-- Line of sight(positioning)
+- Line of sight(positioning to see horizon)

 - sdr settings